atelpis/enflag/Readme.md

   to hidden runtime errors, require memorizing library-specific syntax, and make debugging more difficult.

-**Type safety through generics**: `Enflag` uses Go's generics to provide true compile-time type checking.

-**Balanced functionality:** `Enflag` embraces the simplicity of environment variables and command-line flags, covering the vast majority of use cases without bloated features.
-Its clean, explicit API makes configuration predictable, readable, and easy to manage in containerized environments.
+**Type-safe and balanced:** `Enflag` uses Go's generics for compile-time type safety, avoiding runtime errors.
+By focusing on environment variables and command-line flags, it covers the majority of use cases with a clean, straightforward API, making configuration predictable and easy to manage.

 ## Features